 Free temporary Thailand phone number to receive SMS online (+66)

-These lines carry a +66 dial code, the same as AIS, True and dtac use.
-You can also browse our full set of free SMS numbers online if you want a line from another place.
+These numbers carry a +66 dial code, the same as AIS, True and dtac use.
+You can also browse our full set of free SMS numbers online if you want a number from another place.

-Which apps still send a code to a shared thai line
+Which apps still send a code to a shared thai number

 Not every app trusts a shared phone.
-Some send the SMS with no fuss, others block the line on sight.
+Some send the SMS with no fuss, others block the number on sight.
 Here is what we see in real tests.

 Where the shared numbers workTested

-Lighter services let a shared Thai line through most of the time.
+Lighter services let a shared Thai number through most of the time.
 Local shopping and ride apps tend to be relaxed about which phone you use to sign up.

 Apps that usually accept these numbers